 Once you have a group, you must do your due diligence and have targeted questions that have been worked on to get the most out of the audience and help you with the problem at hand, otherwise, you’re wasting everyone’s time.

 You want the discussion to be natural and conversational, not scripted.
 However, it should include a short backgrounder, followed by a short response from the audience on their opinion or problems with the product or service.
 Then, take a deep dive into buyer researched potential solutions (make this interactive, following up and interjecting more specific queries).
 Wind down with decisions from the group, and close by opening up for questions and thanking the people there.

 5. Know Your Competitors

 They’re doing the same thing as you, so the more you understand them and how they act, the better you can respond and exploit areas that they’re not exploring.
 Also, competition is complicated.
 It can be a whole company or a division within that you’re competing with.
 But you must list the competitors and always be aware of them.

 6. Summarize Your Findings

-Now comes the time to crunch the numbers and look for common threads that runs through the data you collected.
+Now comes the time to crunch the numbers and look for common threads that run through the data you collected.
 It can be overwhelming at first, all that information, which is why it’s wise to boil the work down to the essential findings.
 These make actionable points.

-Break your final report into sections: background, participants, executive summary for the main points, awareness for the common questions, consideration for the themes you uncovered, how the group came to decide, and finally an action plan on how to move forward with the information you gathered.
+Break your final report into sections: background, participants, executive summary for the main points, awareness of the common questions, consideration for the themes you uncovered, how the group came to decide, and finally an action plan on how to move forward with the information you gathered.

 Market research is a project, and projects need tools to manage them.
-ProjectManager.com is a cloud-based project management software that has a robust dashboard that can collect, crunch and deliver the market research you gather in easy-to-read and share charts and graphs.
+ProjectManager is a cloud-based project management software that has a robust dashboard that can collect, crunch and deliver the market research you gather in easy-to-read and share charts and graphs.
 Plus it features task management tools like Kanban boards and task lists to keep the project moving forward.
 See how it can help you make sense of your market research today by taking this free 30-day trial.